Zuage337/Stock-Market-Visualisation/README.md

 # Stock Market Visualisation for Python & Jupyter Notebook
-A Python script that converts JSON data of the stock market into useful graphs that can help you make decisions on your investments.
+A script that converts JSON data of the stock market into useful graphs that can help you make decisions on your investments.

 Real stock market data included was obtained from https://iexcloud.io